3 Days in Phnom Penh

 Birthday, Shopping, Dining, and Exploring in Phnom Penh

-We celebrated Di's birthday on Sunday and it was a superb day.
-While shopping at the central market we found new colorful shorts, a patchwork skirt, a flowered dress, and a necklace for Di.
+We celebrated Di's birthday on Sunday, and it was a superb day.
+While shopping at the central market, we found new colorful shorts, a patchwork skirt, a flowered dress, and a necklace for Di.

 Lunch was fish Amok, a Cambodian dish, at a rooftop restaurant overlooking the Mekong River.
-A small temple along the waterfront was the scene of blessings as many offerings were made to Buddha and we experienced it all up close.
-Flowers, fruits, and birds.
-Candles and incense were lit and musicians played traditional instruments.
+A small temple along the waterfront was the scene of blessings as many offerings were made to the Buddha, and we got to experience it all up close.

 Blogging from our office at the Blue Corner Boutique Hotel in Phnom Penh